openshift/configuration-anomaly-detection/openshift/PipelinePruning.md

 For doing this, the cronjob needs permissions, these permissions are set in a role, defined in  [template.yaml](template.yaml) as well.

-Note, that we have also defined a ResourceQuota that limits the PipelineRuns to a maximum number of 100.
+Note, that we have also defined a ResourceQuota that limits the PipelineRuns to a maximum number of 1000.
+This does not mean concurrent runs but all the runs that exist for that pipeline.